samuelbraun04/Megafy-Public-ScriptOnly/README.md

 ### STATUS:

-*Currently, megafyUserInteractive.py is the only functional version of Megafy.*
+*Currently, megafyUserInteractive.py is the only functional version of Megafy – however, it is quite inefficient at the moment.*

-*Megafy is currently functional but inefficient.
-The script is in continuous development.*

-*Currently co-developing a Megafy webtool (w/ [Noah Do Rego](https://github.com/NoahdoRegoUO)) to allow for simpler access to Megafy's functionality.
-Webtool is being made using React and Django (Python).*
+*Co-development of a Megafy webtool (w/ [Noah Do Rego](https://github.com/NoahdoRegoUO)) is underway to allow for simpler access to Megafy's functionality.
+The webtool is being made using React and Django (Python).
+NOTE: The webtool's development has come to a temporary halt due to a few miscalculations on my part, and will continue once mine and Mr. Do Rego's academic lives allow for more free-time; a Megafy webtool will one day soon come to fruition.*

 ### DESCRIPTION: